 Note

-DDEV doesn’t support changing its DB credentials, so it should be well known that its default credentials are root:root.
+DDEV doesn’t support changing its DB credentials, so it should be well known that its default credentials are db:db.
 To configure DataGrip correctly, this Add-On will store these credentials in the .ddev/datagrip folder in your project.
 If you use tooling such as Gitleaks, be sure to configure it to prevent false positives.

 | Argument | Description |